Jacob Labovitz

-Jacob Labovitz (born September 14, 1998) is an American soccer player who plays for Greenville Triumph in the USL League One.
+Jacob Labovitz (born September 14, 1998) is an American former professional soccer player who currently plays for USL League Two club Vermont Green FC.

 Early life

 Labovitz attended Langley High School and led the Saxons to a 19–1–2 record and a Group 6A State Championship.
 Labovitz scored 45 goals across his 22 games, helping the team to Virginia State Championships in 2015 and 2017.
 Labovitz played club soccer at Loudoun Soccer, where he won two state cup championships in 2013 and 2014.

 He returned to the United States in 2016, playing locally with Annandale United, winning a state championship in 2016.

 College career

 In 2017, Labovitz attended Fairleigh Dickinson University to play college soccer.
 He played two seasons with the Knights, making 30 appearances, scoring nine goals and tallying five assists.
 In his freshman season, he was named NEC Rookie of the Year, as well as All-NEC Second Team and All-Rookie Team.
 In 2019, he transferred to Virginia Tech, playing 51 games for the Hokies and bagging 23 goals and adding nine assists to his name.
 In his senior season, Labovitz earned All-ACC, VaSID All-State team and Player of the Year honors.

 During his 2018 season, Labovitz also appeared in the USL PDL, making three appearances for Ocean City Nor'easters.